 How A Kid’s Savings Account Works

-With a custodial account, a child of any age — from newborns to adolescents — can open a savings account or an investment account.
+With a custodial account, a child of any age — from newborns to adolescents — can open a savings or investment account.
 There’s just one caveat: You, as the parent or guardian, must also be a part-owner of the account (i.e., a custodian).

 Beyond that, there are no other age restrictions for a child to have a savings account or investment account.
 However, any financial decisions made about the account (e.g., buying stocks, selling stocks, or closing the account) must be approved by you.